Cham Sys MagicQ PC Introduction

 Desk Playback

 Let’s start with the playback side of the MagicQ, a pretty important part of any lighting console.
-Most large consoles provide a range of playback options to suit different shows and the MagicQ is no exception.
+Most large consoles provide a range of playback options to suit different shows and the MagicQ PC is no exception.

 • The 10 Playback faders can hold cue stacks, chases, effects or be used as scene “submasters”.
 Each playback has a Go and Pause button and can be connected to the Main Go button, to enable theatre stack style playback.
 Raising the fader can also make the cue “GO”.